Tearkistan/Tearkistan/README.md

 - 🏗️ Current focus is on normalizing into 42 Berlin core curriculum based on C programming at a full-time capacity since 05.05.2025

-- 🤔 Currently looking for a long-term mentor experienced with AI, consulting, and manufacturing / logistics in Berin area - any leads, pointers, advice, and feedback much appreciated
+- 🤔 Currently looking for a long-term mentor experienced with AI, consulting, and manufacturing / logistics in Berlin area - any leads, pointers, advice, and feedback much appreciated

 - 🌱 SAP certifications, FabLab projects, networking activities coming soon